micrjames/framework/README.md

 ## Acknowledgements
 This project is based on youtube tutorials watched while learning web development.
 One example, in particular, is a tutorial from codercoder, which can be found [here](https://www.youtube.com/watch?v=q0E1hbcj-NI).
 However, those videos included code based on older versions of Gulpjs.
 This project was built by following the Gulpjs documentation and requirements needs from development workflow at that time.
 ## Contact
-Feel free to contact me @michaelrjamesjr on twitter or on github @micrjames
+Feel free to contact me @michaelrjamesjr on twitter or on github @micrjames or check out my blog at [hashnode](michaelrjames.hashnode.dev)